ReevesA1/RocketOS-Bootstrap/README.md

   read
 else
   # Print a message in green color
   echo "\033[32mInstalling Xcode Command Line Tools...
-Press Enter to continue\033[0m" read
+(Insert USB NOW if available) Press Enter to continue\033[0m" read

   # Check if the Xcode Command Line tool file exists on the Stubby USB volume